 STEP ❶: Figure Out Your Budget

-Determine how much house you can afford and want to afford.
+Before taking a first step to buying a home, determine how much house you can afford and want to afford.
 Lenders look for a total debt load of no more than 43% of your gross monthly income (called the debt-to-income ratio).
 This figure includes your future mortgage and any other debts, such as a car loan, student loan, or revolving credit cards.

 There are plenty of calculators on the web to help you determine what you can afford.
 If you’re pushing the limits, start reducing your debt-to-income ratio now.
 To get a reality check on what you may actually be spending every month, use this worksheet.

 Lenders are happy to lend you as much as your debt load allows.
 But will that amount make you house poor?
 Ask yourself, how much house do I really want to afford?